Home » Blog » Website Management » 6 Reasons Your Website Viewer Won’t Come Back – A Drive-Through

 “47% of consumers expect a web page to load in two seconds or less, and 40% abandon a website that takes more than three seconds to load.”

 So, keep that in mind and do whatever you can to fix this problem.
 Of course, you also need to make sure you use the right website hosting.
 If you are not sure about the time your page takes to load there are different ways to check how well or bad you are performing.
-After acknowledging whether you have a problem or not, you can try a lot of things to fix.
+After acknowledging whether you have a problem or not, you can try a lot of things to fix it.

 2. Responsiveness